Anxiety Medications for Dogs

 - Anxiety Wrap, Thundershirt, or Storm Defender Cape (available at Amazon)

-- Dog appeasing pheromone diffusers (available at Amazon)
+- Adaptil (formerly D.A.P.) dog appeasing pheromone products (available at Amazon)

 - Animals' Apawthecary's Tranquility Blend (available at Amazon)